Kozphy/go_learn/basic_go/dsa/chp1/dsa_algo_ch1.md

 It is useful in scenarios such as `finding a value in an unordered table`.

 Constraint satisfaction problems such as parsing, rules engine, knapsack problems, and combinatorial optimization `are solved using backtracking`.

+## Summary

+This chapter covered the definition of `abstract datatypes`, classifying data structures into linear, nonlinear, homogeneous, heterogeneous, and dynamic types.
+Abstract datatypes such as container, list, set, map, graph, stack, and queue were presented in this chapter.
+The chapter covered the performance analysis of data structures and structural design patterns.